 - Being overweight may run in the family.
-A child's parents, relatives, brothers or sisters may also be overweight.
+A child's parents, brothers, or sisters may also be overweight.

 - Children may not get enough physical activity.
-Children may, instead, spend too much time watching television (TV), playing video games, or spending time on the computer.
+They may spend too much time on the computer, watching television, or playing video games.

-- Regularly eating or drinking high-fat and high-sugar foods may cause children to take in too many calories.
-Examples of high-fat or high-sugar foods are hamburgers, french fries, potato chips, chocolate bars, soda, and sweetened drinks.
+- Children may take in too many calories if they regularly eat or drink high-fat and high-sugar foods.
+Examples of these foods include hamburgers, french fries, potato chips, chocolate bars, soda, and sweetened drinks.

 How can I help my child manage his weight?

-- Lifestyle changes such as increasing physical activity and eating healthy foods can help your child reach a normal weight.
-Usually your child will not need to be on a diet or lose weight.
-The first goal may be for your child to maintain (stay at) his current weight while growing normally in height.
-Talk to your caregiver about a weight management plan that is right for your child.
+- A healthy meal plan and increased physical activity can help your child reach a healthy weight.
+The first goal may be for your child to stay at his current weight while he grows normally in height.
+Talk to your child's healthcare provider about a weight management plan that is right for him.

-How can I help my child follow a healthy diet?
+How can I help my child follow a healthy meal plan?

-- Give your child three meals, and one or two snacks per day.
-Offer your child a variety of foods such as whole grains, vegetables and fruits, low-fat dairy foods, lean meats, and beans.
+Give your child 3 meals and 1 or 2 snacks each day.
+Offer your child a variety of healthy foods such as whole grains, vegetables, fruits, low-fat dairy, and lean protein foods.
 Do not force your child to eat all the food on his plate.
 Allow your child to decide when he is full.
-This may help your child to learn to stop eating when he is full.
+This can help your child to learn to stop eating when he is full.

-- Make sure your family eats breakfast.
+Make sure your family eats breakfast.
 Skipping breakfast often leads to overeating later in the day.
-Serve low-fat milk (one percent or skim) with a low sugar cereal.
-Some examples of low sugar cereals are corn flakes, bran flakes, and oatmeal.
+An example of a healthy breakfast would be low-fat milk (1% or skim) with a low-sugar cereal and fruit.
+Some examples of low-sugar cereals are corn flakes, bran flakes, and oatmeal.

-- For dinner, make it a habit to add vegetables to your meals.
-Serve low-fat protein foods such as chicken or turkey without skin, lean red meat or legumes (beans or split peas).
-Some dessert ideas include fruit dishes, low-fat ice cream or angel food cake with fresh strawberries.
+Make healthy choices for dinner.
+Make it a habit to add vegetables to your family's meals.
+Serve low-fat protein foods such as chicken or turkey without skin, lean red meat, or legumes (beans or split peas).
+Some dessert ideas include fruit dishes, low-fat ice cream, or angel food cake with fresh strawberries.

 - Cook with less fat.
-Bake, roast or poach (cook in simmering liquid) foods instead of frying.
+Bake, roast, or poach (cook in simmering liquid) meats instead of frying.

-- Limit the amount of sugar in your child's diet.
-Offer water or low-fat milk instead of soft drinks, fruit juice drinks and sports drinks.
+- Limit high-sugar foods.
+Offer water or low-fat milk instead of soft drinks, fruit juice drinks, and sports drinks.
 Buy low-sugar cereals and snacks.
-Ask your caregiver for information about reading food labels.
+Ask your healthcare provider for information about reading food labels.

-- Keep healthy snacks in the house such as fruits, vegetables, low-fat popcorn, low-fat yogurt or fat-free pudding.
+- Keep healthy snacks handy.
+Some examples include fruits, vegetables, low-fat popcorn, low-fat yogurt, or fat-free pudding.

-- Eat out at fast-food restaurants less often.
+- Limit meals at fast food restaurants.
 When you do eat out, choose restaurants with healthier food choices.

 What are some other ideas for feeding my child?

-- Avoid keeping food from your child because of poor behavior.
-For example, if the family is having dessert, let your child have it also, even though he may have misbehaved.
+Avoid keeping food from your child because of poor behavior.
+If the family is having dessert, let your child have it also.

 How can I help my child increase his physical activity?

-- Children need about one hour of moderate physical activity most days of the week.
-Plan activities for the whole family such as skating, hiking or biking.
+- Children need about 1 hour of moderate physical activity each day.
+You can help your child get this amount by planning activities for the whole family.
+Examples include skating, hiking, or biking.
 You can also plan a regular walk after dinner for the whole family.
-Involve your child in other physical activities such as washing the car, gardening and shoveling snow.
+Involve your child in other physical activities such as washing the car, gardening, and shoveling snow.

-- Limit your family's TV, video game and computer time.
-Decrease time spent watching TV to less than two hours each day.
+- Limit your family's TV, video game, and computer time.
+Decrease time spent watching TV to less than 2 hours each day.

-How can I support my child as we make lifestyle changes?
+What are other ways I can support my child as we make lifestyle changes?

 - It may be too hard for your child to make too many changes all at once.
 Try making only a few changes at a time.
 For example, during one week, you could serve a healthy breakfast and take daily walks with your child.
-In the following weeks, you could add a new change each week.
+You then could add a new change each week after that.

 - Focus on making lifestyle changes to improve the health of your whole family.
 Try not to focus these changes on your child because he is overweight.